WalletConnect/auth-client-js/README.md

 - `prettier` - Runs [prettier](https://prettier.io/) checks
 - `build` - Builds all packages
 - `test` - Tests all packages
+- `npm-publish` - Publishes packages to NPM.
+Requires an OTP code to be input on publish.

 ## Unit Tests